European Trade Union Confederation

-The European Trade Union Confederation (ETUC) is the major trade union organisation representing workers at the European level.
+The European Trade Union Confederation (ETUC) is a trade union organisation representing workers at the European level.
 In its role as a European social partner, the ETUC works both in a consulting role with the European Commission and negotiates agreements and work programmes with European employers.
 It coordinates the national and sectoral policies of its affiliates on social and economic matters, particularly in the framework of the EU institutional processes, including European economic governance and the European Semester.

 History

 The ETUC was established in 1973, to coordinate and represent workers and their trade unions at the European level, and has grown as more countries have joined the EU.

 Representativeness and constitution

-At present, the ETUC represents almost 45 million workers across Europe, affiliated to 93 national trade union confederations from 41 European countries, and 10 European Trade Union Federations (ETUFs).
+At present, the ETUC represents almost 45 million workers across Europe, and comprises 94 national trade union confederations in 42 countries, in addition to 10 European Trade Union Federations (ETUFs).
 It includes both a Women's Committee and a Youth Committee, which represent the interests of these two groups within its membership respectively.

 Currently, the General Secretary of the organisation is Esther Lynch, who was elected in December 2022.
 The President is Wolfgang Katzian, from OEGB of Austria.
 The Deputy General Secretaries are Claes-Mikael Stahl and Isabelle Schömann; the Confederal Secretaries are Giulio Romani, Tea Jarc and Ludovic Voet.

 The ETUC coordinates the activities of the 45 Interregional Trade Union Councils (IRTUCs), which organise trade union cooperation across national borders in the EU and defend the right to free movement of workers.
 In cooperation with the European Trade Union Institute, the ETUC has set up UnionMigrantNet, a network of trade union contact points within the member states, with the aim of assisting migrants and their families.
 Other trade union structures operating under the auspices of the ETUC are Eurocadres (Council of European Professional and Managerial Staff) and the European Federation of Retired and Older People (FERPA).

 The ETUC's delegate congress, which takes place every four years, approves and amends the constitution, determines the strategy and general policy of the Confederation and elects its leadership team.
 All policies and activities are agreed by affiliates' representatives, who maintain their own independence.
-The 15th congress took place in Berlin in May 2023.
+The 15th congress] took place in Berlin in May 2023.